Quesadillas With Cheese

 Add Some Protein

 Looking to bulk up your meal?
 Here are some Mexican-flavored proteins that would be amazing stuffed inside.
 Almost any protein leftovers can be diced and thrown in with success.
+Make sure to check out our printable griddle cooking temperature chart.

 - Carne Asada